kmmsks/lifetime/README.md

 4. Place the exported data to folder `data`in this project.

-5. Knitr the document `1_manuscript_extended_data_supplement.qmd` to produce the manuscript in docx-format
+5. Knitr the document `1_tables_figures.qmd` to produce tables and figures

-6. Use Word to finalize the document

-    -   Stylise the front page.
-    -   Check references.
-    -   Replace "€€" with " " (two spacebars) to create indention to tables, as controlloing flextable indentions in docx output was difficult.
-    -   Check figure sizes.
-    -   Remove duplicate tables from the supplement filem as cross refence did not fuction correctly without them.
-    -   Manually create table of contest for the supplementary file.

 Regarding the interactive online material at <https://mentalnet.shinyapps.io/lifetime/>, see <https://github.com/kmmsks/ci_interactive>